Skip to content

 • Ensure automobiles have full fuel tanks.

-• Obtain and keep as much cash as possible accessible since banks may not be open following the storm.
+• Obtain and keep accessible as much cash as possible as banks may not be open following the storm.

 • Shut down production processes safely and turn off the electricity at the main power source.